woile/rpi-cluster-assistant/README.md

 **Explanation**:

 1. Show information of what is going to happen and ask for confirmation.
+1. Render cluster files.
-2. If master node is true, it will be the first to be flashed.
+1. If master node is true, it will be the first to be flashed.
-3. The worker nodes will be flashed.
+1. The worker nodes will be flashed.

 ### Extras